 - Avoid placing the picked cherries in the sunshine any longer than necessary.
 It is better to put them in the shade of a tree or shed than in the car trunk or on the car seat.

 - Always call before you go to the farm.
-Cherries are affected by weather (especially rain and cooler temperatures) more than most crops.
+They are affected by weather (especially rain and cooler temperatures) more than most crops.
 And when they are in season, a large turnout can pick a field clean before noon, so call first.

-- If you use your own containers, remember that heaping Cherries more than 3 inches deep will smash the lower cherries.
+- If you use your own containers, remember that heaping Cherries more than 3 inches deep will smash the lower ones.
 Plastic dishpans, metal oven pans with 3 inch tall sides and large pots make good containers.
 I like the Glad storage containers like the one at right.

 - Don’t wash until you are ready to use them.
 Washing makes them more prone to spoiling.